hk029/font-subset-loader/README.md

 # font subset loader for webpack

-Transforms a font resource so that it contains only a specified subset of glyphs with all other glyphs stripped out.
+Transforms a TTF font resource so that it contains only a specified subset of glyphs with all other glyphs stripped out.

 ## Install